Sunday, June 17, 2018

 CLICK ON IMAGE TO ENLARGE

 Ellis's resplendent illustration for The People Of The Mist by H. Rider Haggard (Ballantine, 1973) is in my opinion one of the best paperback covers in Ballantine's entire Adult Fantasy Series lineup (note the man in yellow about to be pushed into the waters below), which is comprised of 65 books, with 18 precursors, and 2 post-titles.
-My statement also takes into account that some of the finest fantasy artists of the 20th Century were commissioned for the series, including Brian Froud, Gervasio Gallardo, David McCall Johnston, Robert LoGrippo, Ian Miller and Robert Pepper (what can I say, I love Ellis' work).
-The series, ably edited by Betty Ballantine & Lin Carter and labeled by a unicorn head colophon, was begun proper in 1969, but then terminated abruptly in 1974 when Ballantine was taken over by Random House.
+My statement also takes into account that some of the finest fantasy artists of the 20th century were commissioned for the series, including Brian Froud, Gervasio Gallardo, David McCall Johnston, Robert LoGrippo, Ian Miller and Robert Pepper (what can I say, I love Ellis' work).
+The series, ably edited by Betty Ballantine & Lin Carter and labeled by a unicorn head colophon, was begun proper in 1969, but then abruptly terminated in 1974 when Ballantine was taken over by Random House in a merger.

 Ed McBain (1926- 2005) is the well-known pseudonym of writer Evan Hunter (born in New York City to Italian parents as Salvatore Albert Lombino), and as McBain he wrote fifty-three 87th Precinct police procedural novels.
 A four-time Edgar Award nominee and eventual Grand Master Recipient, Hunter wrote and sold his first novel in 1952 and his last in 2005, and in between he published several hundred short stories and more than 130 novels.
 That's quite an achievement when you think about it.
 The same sentiment applies to Dean Ellis, especially when you consider how many paperback covers he produced during a span of less than twenty years or so; four or five hundred would be my guess, but there could be scores more out there that I've yet to see.